 Other free legal resources

-The Patent Trial and Appeal Board (PTAB) Pro Bono Program matches under-resourced applicants who meet certain eligibility requirements with volunteer patent professionals to provide free legal assistance for ex parte appeals.
-The PTAB Pro Bono Program is administered by the PTAB Bar Association
+The Patent Trial and Appeal Board (PTAB) Pro Bono Program matches qualifying under-resourced patent applicants with volunteer patent professionals to provide free legal assistance for ex parte appeals (of final rejections by patent examiners).
+The PTAB Pro Bono Program is administered by the PTAB Bar Association.

-The Trademark Trial and Appeal Board (TTAB) Pro Bono Clearinghouse Program recognizes organizations that coordinate free legal services to members of the public in proceedings before the TTAB, and who might not otherwise have affordable access to legal assistance (such as financially under-resourced individuals, small-to-medium-enterprises, and not-for-profit and nonprofit or charitable organizations with low operation budgets).
-Each recognized clearinghouse organization has different requirements for accepting new clients, and matches eligible clients with volunteer member attorneys.
+The Trademark Trial and Appeal Board (TTAB) Pro Bono Clearinghouse Program recognizes organizations that coordinate free legal assistance to those with proceedings before the TTAB and who might not otherwise have affordable access to legal assistance.
+Each recognized clearinghouse organization has different requirements for accepting new clients, and matches eligible clients with volunteer attorneys.